Paper 1 A and B April 24 (Friday)

 Neuroplasticity Compliance (Cialdini) Strategies to improve one cognitive process (memory)

-Neurotransmission Social learning theory Cognitive load
+Neurotransmission Social learning theory Cognitive load theory

 Brain imaging (fMRI or MRI) Dual process theory (system 1 and 2)